ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Observation Data
 ====================

-Observation data from 2000 and 2019 are provided in NetCDF format for the |latestr| release.
+Observation data from 2000 are provided in NetCDF format for the |latestr| release.
 Instructions for downloading the data are provided in :numref:`Section %s <GetDataC>`, and instructions for accessing the data on :ref:`Level 1 Systems <LevelsOfSupport>` are provided in :numref:`Section %s <GetData>`.
 Currently, data is taken from the `Global Historical Climatology Network <https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily>`_ (GHCN), but eventually, data from the U.S. National Ice Center (USNIC) Interactive Multisensor Snow and Ice Mapping System (`IMS <https://usicecenter.gov/Products/ImsHome>`_) will also be available for use.

 Users can view file header information and notes for NetCDF formatted files using the instructions in :numref:`Section %s <view-netcdf-files>`.
 For example, on Orion, users can run: